k333rthan/Open_Drug_Knowladge/README.md

-# Open Drug Knowladge Analysis
+# Open Drug Knowledge Analysis
 Helps to Analyse on the drugs, prices, types, products etc from the given relational database dataset

 ## Project Overview